Jordankwek/StudyFi/README.md

 - helped to brainstorm ideas
 - added to link to open photomath

 **Ho Jun An**

 **Role**

+- UI designer
+- Idea generator
+- Advice giver
+- Function tester
+- Timer creator
+- Motivational Quote creator

 **Contributions**

+- Helped with the powerpoint slides
+- Helped to brainstorm ideas
+- Created Stopwatch to allow the user to set specific time
+- Created a timer system to allow the user to keep track of time
+- Added Motivational Quotes taken from an API that will occasionally be sent through a Notification

 ## Screenshots of app